dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 ![Graphic that illustrates the different flow directions.](./media/bidirectional-features-in-wpf-overview/left-right-right-left.png)

-An element within a [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] tree will inherit the <xref:System.Windows.FrameworkElement.FlowDirection%2A> from its container.
+An element within a user interface (UI) tree will inherit the <xref:System.Windows.FrameworkElement.FlowDirection%2A> from its container.
 In the following example, the <xref:System.Windows.Controls.TextBlock> is inside a <xref:System.Windows.Controls.Grid>, which resides in a <xref:System.Windows.Window>.
 Setting the <xref:System.Windows.FrameworkElement.FlowDirection%2A> for the <xref:System.Windows.Window> implies setting it for the <xref:System.Windows.Controls.Grid> and <xref:System.Windows.Controls.TextBlock> as well.

 The following example demonstrates setting <xref:System.Windows.FrameworkElement.FlowDirection%2A>.